Annabellarooskie/ActiveIQPS/ReadMe.md

 There is a dependancy module Vault that stores and retrieves tokens from the Windows Credential Manager.
 The code is here: https://github.com/LastMisadventure/Vault

-On-going token management can be achieved through loading the module via scheduled task which could contain a simple get cmdlet like Get-ActiveIQInventory.
+On-going token management can be achieved through loading the module via scheduled task of a simple get cmdlet call like Get-ActiveIQInventory.
 The frequency of the task should run less than the frequency of the access token expiry, which is one hour.